wp-plugins/lh-backup/readme.txt

 3. Create a new page (can be set too private) and remember its post id.
 All generated files will be attached to this page.
 4. Navigate to Settings->LH Backup to set the email recipients and add the page id,recipient emails, and sql statements (omit select from the statement)

+== Screenshots ==
+1. This screen shot shows an example configuation file for one of my websites my database prefix is rpt_

 == Changelog ==

 **1.0 July 13, 2015**
 Initial release.

+**1.1 August 13, 2015**
+Various improvemenst and screenshot